adamstegman/melnitz/README.md

 Issue emails are those from JIRA and Crucible.
 They are grouped by story, the "parent" JIRA issue.
-Subtask JIRAs are in the same thread as the story, though they are individually grouped.
+Subtask JIRAs are in the same thread as the story.
 The JIRA API is used to sort these by "importance" to you:

 1. Issues you are assigned to